Account-Based Marketing Tactics: Inbound Synergy

 B2B Marketers are always looking for the “Next Best Thing” in the field to advance their Marketing tactics and outcomes.
 Sometimes though, the next best thing isn’t new at all but comes from recognizing and combining the strengths of already known tried-and-true tactics.

 Inbound marketing is one of the most foundational forms of marketing.
-Inbound flows through a flywheel of attract, engage and delight, using methods to organically bring in new leads and engage them with content, SEO, and other organic resources.
+Inbound flows through a flywheel of attract, engage and delight, using methods to organically bring in new leads and engage them with content, social media, SEO, and other organic resources.
 The focus is not to interrupt your target audience, as is done with outbound marketing, and to nurture every lead equally through their behaviors.

 This specific group is deemed most likely to convert and therefore has the greatest value to your company.